So Peter was kept in prison, but earnest prayer for him was made to God by the church. (Acts 12)

 Their first response was earnest prayer to our Almighty God in heaven knowing that he could save his servant.
 It seems to me that this group of early Christians esteemed prayer to a more appropriate position in life than many of us tend to do today.

 If faced with a similar situation today, would we be more likely to respond with some immediate planning and strategizing or with intense and earnest prayer?

 I do not believe that this early group of Christians prayed because they were fearful to do anything else.
 I truly believe they prayed because they felt that this was the most effective first step to help their brother in danger.

-Lord, forgive us for ever viewing prayer as a secondary step in service and support.
+May God forgive us for ever viewing prayer as a secondary step in our service and support for others.

-Lord, may we praise You for the power that You possess and Your willingness to wield it gloriously at the sound of a humble prayer.
+Lets praise our God for the power that he possesses and lets learn to rely on his willingness to wield that power at the sound of a humble prayer.